NVIDIA/NVFlare/examples/advanced/xgboost_secure/README.md

 The running time of each job depends mainly on the encryption workload.

 ## Results
-Comparing the AUC results with centralized baseline, we have three observations:
+Comparing the AUC results with centralized baseline, we have four observations:
 1. The performance of the model trained with homomorphic encryption is identical to its counterpart without encryption.
 2. Vertical federated learning (both secure and non-secure) have identical performance as the centralized baseline.
 3. Horizontal federated learning (both secure and non-secure) have performance slightly different from the centralized baseline.
 This is because under horizontal FL, the local histogram quantiles are based on the local data distribution, which may not be the same as the global distribution.
-￼
+4. GPU leads to different results compared to CPU, which is expected as the GPU involves some data conversions.

+Below are sample results for CPU training:

 The AUC of vertical learning (both secure and non-secure):
 ```
 [0]	eval-auc:0.90515	train-auc:0.92747